cesareferrari/newsletter/backend/20191122-update-record.md

 # Working with a REST API
 ## How to update records in a database with a PUT request.

+tagged_headline: How to update records in a database by sending a PUT request to a REST API #nodejs #expressjs #backend #webdev #javascript #LambdaSchool

 Updating a record in a database using a REST API is similar to creating a new record.

 Both operations involve making an HTTP request that sends along some sort of data.